-Whether strolling through the streets of downtown Ann Arbor, or waiting hours while my father browses through the gift shop, my three-time visit to the campus has genuinely left a lasting impression.
-In fact, as I write this essay, I wear a Michigan navy blue jacket with an “M” embroidered on the chest.
+Whether it’s strolling through the streets of downtown Ann Arbor or waiting hours while my father browses through the gift shop, my three visits to the campus have genuinely left a lasting impression.
+In fact, as I write this essay, I am wearing a Michigan navy blue jacket with an “M” embroidered on the chest.

 Above all, not only is UMich the ideal school to guide my passion in pharmacy, but its notably welcoming atmosphere makes it an honor to someday call myself a Wolverine.